Baton Rouge DUI Accident Lawyer

 Information & What to Do

 Driving under the influence, can refer to both alcohol and drug-related intoxication in Louisiana.
-If you’re in a collision with a driver who appears impaired, it’s important to know what to do after you call the police right away!
+If you’re in a collision with a driver who appears impaired, it’s important to know what to do after a car accident or when you call the police right away!
 DUI and driving while intoxicated (DWI) is illegal and come with criminal penalties.
 As a victim, calling the cops also protects you from having to pay for your damages out of pocket.

 Police involvement can lead to sobriety tests and other measures that can later serve as important pieces of evidence in an insurance claim or personal injury case.
 For car accident lawyers who will look out for your best interests in these intense cases, call Murphy Law Firm at (225) 928-8800.
 Our Louisiana DUI accident lawyer will come to you and do everything in our power to fight for you!